zysidea/img2txt/README.md

 ```sh
   img2txt -p[path/url] -w[width] -r[highlight the content]
 ```
-The default vaue of `-p` is google' logo.
+The default vaue of `-p` is google's logo.

 The default vaue of `-w` is 80.